ErkrodC/UnityChess/README.md

 If you wish to contribute, it is recommended you have the following resources:

-* [Unity 5.6.1](https://unity3d.com/get-unity/download/archive) - A free to download game engine.
+* [Unity 2017.3.1f1](https://unity3d.com/get-unity/download/archive) - A free to download game engine.
-* [Visual Studio](https://www.visualstudio.com/downloads/) - THE IDE for C# (amongst other languages)
+* [Visual Studio Community 2017](https://www.visualstudio.com/downloads/) - Microsoft's free IDE for C# (amongst other languages)
-* [Gitkraken](https://www.gitkraken.com/download) - A graphical tool that makes it easy to rebase and view branch histories
+* [Gitkraken](https://www.gitkraken.com/download) - A git/github interface that makes it easy to rebase and view branch histories

 ### Installation